tativelasco/mywebsite/content/_index.md

 * College Integration and Students’ Social Interactions: Evidence from Turnstiles Data

-* The Returns to College for Low-income students: Evidence from a Student Loan Program in Colombia (co-authored with F. Sanchez and D. Perez)
+* The Returns to College for Low-income students: Evidence from a Student Loan Program in Colombia (co-authored with F. Sanchez)